sara1594/Data_Analyst_Portfolio/README.md

 ## My Projects

 ### Project 1.
-Annual Wage Comparison U.S. vs Japan()
+Annual Wage Comparison U.S. vs Japan
 **Code:** [`file_name`](URL)
 **Project Description:**
 **Background :**
-California is one of the richest state by median household income in the country, and their wages seem to be much higher than the ones in Tokyo.
-However, the wages in the U.S. widely vary depending on the states.
-It made me wonder that what I see by comparing two countries, and what causes the difference.
+The U.S. and Japan, their national annual median wages are at the same level.
+But by going to the details, the unique features on each country's work situations can be found.
+This time, I'd like to focus on each job's educational background and its median payment.

 **The goal of this project is to answer these questions;**
 - Do educational backgrounds affect earnings?
 If yes, how?
-- Do the wages on same professions differ between two countries?
+- Do the wages on the same professions differ between two countries?
 If yes, how?

 **Technologies and Libraries :**
 Python, SQL Server Management Studio (SSMS), Tableau, Microsoft Excel